shackenberg/text2led.py/README.md

 - Manual: The script waits for input via the cmd line.

-- ITunes: The script uses AppleScript to poll ITunes every second for current song's name and artist.
+- iTunes: The script uses AppleScript to poll ITunes every second for current song's name and artist.
 Only on OSX

 - VirtualDJ: The script checks every second the history of the DJ program VirtualDJ for new entries and outputs the last entrie's song name and artist.
 Tested on Windows7 and OSX.